thebitcoinnew/bitcoin-new-web-wallet/README.md

 * [Acknowledgements](#acknowledgements)

-# Install Bitcoin New Web Wallet
+# Install BitcoinNew Web Wallet
-Bitcoin New Web Wallet is available on your desktop (Windows/Mac/Linux) - just head over to the [releases section](https://github.com/thebitcoinnew/bitcoin-new-web-wallet/releases) and download the latest version for your OS.
+BitcoinNew Web Wallet is available on your desktop (Windows/Mac/Linux) - just head over to the [releases section](https://github.com/thebitcoinnew/bitcoin-new-web-wallet/releases) and download the latest version for your OS.

-You can also use Bitcoin New Web Wallet from any device on the web at [webwallet.bitev.be](https://webwallet.bitev.be)
+You can also use BitcoinNew Web Wallet from any device on the web at [webwallet.bitev.be](https://webwallet.bitev.be)

 # Bugs/Feedback